noctildon/aggie-job-referral/README.md

 ## **Before Deploy on heroku**
 - [ ] Django security check
 - [ ] change LOCAL_RUNNING in AggieJobReferral/settings.py to False
+- [ ] change testing to False in email sending functions